JaytheSpazz/PipeHow/content/new-class.md

 That was a simple example of how overloads can differ in behavior based on the parameters provided.
 You will find many other methods and overloads if you dive into the objects you work with daily.

 Going back to the overload definitions, and even the syntax of a method, we can also see the return type of the method.
-Methods compared to functions can only output one object or a collection of objects.
-It can also only output once, and the type of the output needs to be specified when writing the code.
-This provides you with more information from the start if you're interested in knowing exactly what your method provides you.
+Methods compared to functions can only output one object or collection of objects.
+It can also only output once, as the final thing of the method's code path, and the type of the output needs to be specified when writing the code.
+This provides you with clear information from just a glance if you're interested in knowing what a method provides you.

 If we take a look back at the method we used above we will see that we already have the information of what it gives us back, the return type is specified in the very start of the method.